Distance: 110 miles (180 km)

 Purse Breakdown: The purse will be distributed as following:

 First place: 50%

 RULES: Percy DeWolfe Memorial Mail Race

-1. Mandatory Mushers'/Skijorer's Meeting:
+1. Mandatory Mushers' Meeting:

 2. Staging Area:

-3rd Avenue and King Street.
+Third Avenue and King Street.
 All teams must be in designated staging spot no later than 9:00 am.
-Teams deemed by Race Officials to be unmanageable in staging area when they need to be brought to the start chute will not be able to start at their designated start time.
+Teams deemed by Race Officials to be unmanageable in the staging area when they need to be brought to the start chute will not be able to start at their designated start time.
 In this case, the team will start last, but will be timed from their initial designated start time.

 3. Race Start:

-The handler will be allowed to ride and/or assist during start, down to the ice bridge.
+The Handler will be allowed to ride and/or assist during start, down to the ice bridge.